 LTP provides a data transmission service to move blocks of data from one LTP engine to another, where in general the two engines are resident in separate data systems, often with a single connecting space link.

 Each block consists logically of two parts, either of which may be of length zero.
 The first part, termed the ‘red-part’, is transmitted reliably between LTP entities, using acknowledgements and retransmissions to ensure that the entire red-part is received reliably at the receiver; this provides a reliable transmission service.
 The second part of the block, termed the ‘green-part’, consists of data to be transmitted unreliably.
 Data in the green-part is not subject to acknowledgements and retransmissions and therefore provides an unreliable service.
-The LTP client Service Instance controls what data in a block is ‘red’ and what is ‘green’.
+The LTP Client Service Instance controls what data in a block is ‘red’ and what is ‘green’.
 A Client Service Instance that desires completely reliable data transfer must therefore specify that all of the data be sent as ‘red’ (reliable) data.
 In this specification, the ability to send/receive green-part data is optional.
 However, if green-part capability is supported, then both transmission and reception must be supported.
 Block transmission may span periods of disconnection.
 During these periods, retransmission timers maintained by LTP are suspended.

 As depicted in figure 2-2, below, the data transmission procedures constitute the interaction between two LTP engines.
 LTP uses an underlying communication service as described in 5.2 to transmit and receive LTP segments.